-A person conducting a business or undertaking (in consultation with workers who will be directly engaged in the high risk construction work) is best placed to prepare the SWMS because they understand the work being carried out and the workers undertaking the work and can ensure the SWMS is implemented, monitored and reviewed correctly.
+The person responsible for carrying out the high risk construction work is best placed to prepare the SWMS in consultation with workers who will be directly engaged in the high risk construction work.
+This person understands the work being carried out, is responsible for providing training, instruction and supervision to the workers undertaking the work and can ensure the SWMS is implemented, monitored and reviewed correctly.

-There may be situations where there are different types of high risk construction work occurring at the same time at the same workplace, for example, work is being carried out:
+There may be situations where there are different types of high risk construction work occurring at the same time at the same workplace, for example work is being carried out: